-A special exhibition Portrait Gallery of the Golden Age features 30 large group portraits from the 17th century rarely seen together.
-These will be on exhibit at the Hermitage from November 2014 to the end of 2016.
+A special exhibition Portrait Gallery of the Golden Age was introduced in 2014 and features 30 large group portraits from the 17th century which have rarely seen together.
+These are on permanent display at a separate exhibit at the Hermitage.

 A free audio tour is included with admission.
-The Spanish Masters exhibition has a mix of Spanish music; the Portrait Gallery exhibition has a commentary in 6 languages.
+The Portrait Gallery exhibition has a commentary in 6 languages.

 There is the chic Café Restaurant Neva (open 1000-1730) on the first floor of the foyer which is open to the public.
 An alternative place to eat is at the Hoftuin, a glass teahouse located in the courtyard garden behind the Hermitage.